Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/motifs/nar.md

 ## Ensuring a mathematically controlled comparison

-If you followed the above tutorial, then you were likely disappointed in the second cell and its negative autoregulating transcription factor *Y*.
-The figure below shows a plot of the concentration of *Y* particles for the two simulations; the first cell is shown in red, and the second cell is shown in yellow.
+If you followed the above tutorial, then you were likely disappointed in the second cell and its negative autoregulating transcription factor *Y*. shows a plot over time of the concentration of *Y* particles in the two simulated cells, using red for the first cell and yellow for the second cell.

 [![image-center](../assets/images/600px/nar_unequal_chart.png){: .align-center}](../assets/images/nar_unequal_chart.png)
-A comparison of the number of *Y* particles across two simulations.
-In the first cell (red), we only have activation of *Y* by *X*, whereas in the second cell (yellow), we keep all parameters fixed but add a reaction simulating negative autoregulation of *Y*.
+A plot of the concentration of Y particles over time across two simulations.
+In the first cell (red), we only have activation of *Y* by *X*, whereas in the second cell (yellow), we keep all parameters fixed but add a reaction simulating the negative autoregulation of *Y*.
 {: style="font-size: medium;"}

 By allowing *Y* to slow its own transcription, we wound up with a simulation in which the final concentration of *Y* was *lower*.
-It seems like we are back where we started!
+How could negative autoregulation possibly be useful?

-The solution to our quandary is that the model we built was not a fair comparison between the two systems.
-In particular, the two simulations should be controlled so that they have approximately the *same* steady state concentration of *Y*, since this concentration represents the cell's response to some stimulus.
+The solution to this quandary is that the model we built was not a fair comparison between the two systems.
+In particular, the two simulations converge to approximately the *same* steady state concentration of *Y*, since achieving this concentration represents the cell's response to some stimulus.
 Ensuring this equal footing for the two simulations is called a **mathematically controlled comparison**.[^Savageau]

-**STOP:** How can we change the parameters of our models to obtain a mathematically controlled comparison?
+**STOP:** How can we change the parameters of our models to obtain a mathematically controlled comparison of the two simulated cells?
 {: .notice--primary}

-There are a number of parameters that we should keep constant across the two simulations because they are unrelated to regulation: the diffusion rates of *X* and *Y*, the number of initial particles *X* and *Y*, and the degradation rate of *Y*.

-With these parameters fixed, the only way that the steady state concentration of *Y* can be the same in the two simulations is if we *increase* the rate at which the reaction *X* → *X* + *Y* takes place in the simulation of the second cell.
+We should keep a number of parameters constant  across the two simulations because they are unrelated to regulation: the diffusion rates of *X* and *Y*, the number of initial particles *X* and *Y*, and the degradation rate of *Y*.
+With these parameters fixed, the only way that the final steady state concentration of *Y* can be the same in the two simulations is if we *increase* the rate at which the reaction *X* → *X* + *Y* takes place in the simulation of the second cell.
 The following tutorial adjusts this rate parameter to ensure a mathematically controlled comparison.

 [Visit tutorial](tutorial_nar_mathematically_controlled){: .btn .btn--warning .btn--large}
 {: style="font-size: 100%; text-align: center;"}

 ## An evolutionary basis for negative autoregulation

-The figure below plots the number of *Y* particles for the two simulations on the same chart over time, with the rate of the *X* → *X* + *Y* reaction increased in the simulation involving negative autoregulation.
-Both  simulations now have approximately the same steady state concentration of *Y*.
-However, the second simulation reaches this concentration faster; that is, its **response time** to the external stimulus causing an increase in the production of *Y* is shorter.
+The figure below plots the concentration of *Y* particles for the two simulated cells after ensuring a mathematically controlled comparison, in which the rate of the *X* → *X* + *Y* reaction has been increased in the second cell.
+This figure shows that the two simulated cells now have approximately the same steady state concentration of *Y*.
+However, the second cell reaches this concentration faster; that is, its **response time** to the external stimulus causing an increase in the production of *Y* is shorter.

 [![image-center](../assets/images/600px/nar_equal_chart.png){: .align-center}](../assets/images/nar_equal_chart.png)
 A comparison of the concentration of *Y* particles across the same two simulations from the previous figure.
 This time, in the second simulation (yellow), we increase the rate of the reaction *X* → *X* + *Y*.
 As a result, the two simulations have approximately the same steady state concentration of *Y*, and the simulation that includes negative autoregulation reaches steady state more quickly.
 {: style="font-size: medium;"}

-More importantly, this plot provides evidence of *why* negative autoregulation may have evolved.
-The simulation involving negative autoregulation wins the "race" to a steady state concentration of *Y*, and so we can conclude that a cell in which this transcription factor is negatively autoregulated is more fit for survival than one that does not.
-Uri Alon[^Alon] has proposed an excellent analogy of a negatively autoregulating transcription factor as a sports car that has both a powerful engine (corresponding to the higher rate of the reaction producing *Y*) and sensitive brakes (corresponding to the negative autoregulation reaction slowing the production of *Y*).
+The above plots also provide evidence of *why* negative autoregulation may have evolved.
+The simulated cell including negative autoregulation wins the "race" to a steady state concentration of *Y*, and so we can conclude that a cell in which this transcription factor is negatively autoregulated is more fit for survival than one that does not.
+Uri Alon[^Alon] has proposed an excellent analogy of a negatively autoregulating transcription factor as a sports car that has both a powerful engine (corresponding to the higher rate of the reaction producing *Y*) and sensitive brakes (corresponding to negative autoregulation slowing the production of *Y* to reach equilibrium quickly).

 In this lesson, we have seen that particle-based simulations can be powerful for justifying why a network motif is prevalent.
 What are some other commonly occurring network motifs in transcription factor networks?
 And what evolutionary purposes might they serve?